ash0080/gun.doc.cn/Building-Storage-Adapters.md

   // Remember the delta is an object with multiple keys/nodes Storage.write(delta).then(function(err) {

-    // acknowledge the write oo the gun db instance db.on('in', {
+    // acknowledge the write to the gun db instance db.on('in', {
       '#': dedupId,
       ok: !err,       // boolean value, optional